-Continuation of BIB 533 with increased emphasis on reading texts, particularly in Palestinian Aramaic, e.g., from the Targumim and the Dead Sea Scrolls.
+Introduction to the Aramaic language with emphasis on Palestinian Aramaic aimed at facility in reading Aramaic texts and in using grammatical and lexical works.
+(Not offered 1970-71).
+Firs st Seme ster 3 hours reading texts, particularly in Palestinian Aramaic, e.g. from the Targumim and the Dead Sea Scrolls.
 Credit is given only for the completion of BIB 533 and 534.
-Second Semester 3 hours Kuiper
+(Not offered 1970-71).